powercord-org/powercord-backend/docs/1-your-first-plugin/0-basics.md

 The most important thing to remember here is how to form the basic plugin class structure.
 The more you'll look through docs the more you'll understand it, but that's it for now.

+### Can I use multiple files?
+And node libraries?
+Yes!
+That's one of the advantages Powercord plugins have compared to BetterDiscord's: developers can split their code in multiple files, which makes for clearer code and the ability to use syntax like JSX.

+However, there is a downside: the more files you have, the more Powercord has to work to load your plugin, resulting in slower plugin startup and some resource usage on the user's end.
+For your own code, the difference will be negligible but if you import libraries, this will quickly add up and slow down the plugin startup.

 ### Wait, but how can I use CSS in my plugin?
 It's super simple: you simply import it.
 No questions added.
 You can import plain css, scss, less or stylus files and Powercord will take care of them for you.
 Note that we recommend using plain css for small needs, for performance